tomas-osswald/switch_2020_g3/docs/sprint3/user_stories/US010_CreateAFamilyAndSetAdministrator.md

 # 4. Implementation

-1. All the Value Objects are initially instanced, with respective validations.
+1. All the Value Objects are initially instanced (instantiated), with respective validations.

+      public boolean createFamilyAndAddAdmin() {
+      boolean result;
+      EmailAddress adminEmail = new EmailAddress(addPersonDTO.unpackEmail());
+      FamilyName familyName = new FamilyName(createFamilyDTO.unpackFamilyName());
+      Name name = new Name(addPersonDTO.unpackName());
+      BirthDate birthdate = new BirthDate(addPersonDTO.unpackBirthDate());
+      VATNumber vat = new VATNumber(addPersonDTO.unpackVAT());
+      PhoneNumber phone = new PhoneNumber(addPersonDTO.unpackPhone());
+      Address address = new Address(addPersonDTO.unpackStreet(), addPersonDTO.unpackCity(), addPersonDTO.unpackZipCode(), addPersonDTO.unpackHouseNumber());
+      CCnumber cc = new CCnumber(addPersonDTO.unpackCCNumber());
+      RegistrationDate registrationDate = new RegistrationDate(createFamilyDTO.unpackLocalDate());

 2. Family ID is automatically generated by the Family Repository (Information Expert)

+      public FamilyID generateAndGetFamilyID() {
+      FamilyID familyID = new FamilyID(UUID.randomUUID());
+      if (checkIfFamilyIDExists(familyID)) {
+      familyID = generateAndGetFamilyID();
+      }
+      return familyID;
+      }

 3. AdminEmail is added to the Family upon its instantiation.
-The Family is immediately added to the FamilyRepository (The administrator email validation will come later.
+The Family is immediately added to the FamilyRepository ( The administrator email validation will come later.)

+      public void createAndAddFamily(FamilyName familyName, FamilyID familyID, RegistrationDate registrationDate, EmailAddress adminEmail) {
+      Family family = new Family(familyID, familyName, registrationDate, adminEmail);
+      this.families.add(family);
+      }

 4. Before creating the Administrator, the email is validated in the Person Repository in order to guarantee that it is Unique

+      private boolean isEmailAlreadyRegistered(EmailAddress email) {
+      boolean emailIsRegistered = false;
+      for (Person person : people) {
+      if (person.isSameEmail(email)) {
+      emailIsRegistered = true;
+      }
+      }
+      return emailIsRegistered;
+      }

 5. If the Email fails verification, the Family is removed from the FamilyRepository and the process fails.

-After providing a family name the FamilyService class creates a new Family object.
+      try {
+      personRepository.createAndAddPerson(name, birthdate, adminEmail, vat, phone, address, cc, familyID);
+      result = true;
+      } catch (EmailAlreadyRegisteredException e) {
+      familyRepository.removeFamily(familyID);
+      result = false;
+      }
+      return result;

 # 5. Integration

 The development of this user story was the basis for the family structure where the FamilyMembers are stored and was thus crucial for the development of the other User Stories

-#6.
-Observations
+# 6. Observations

 As with the Standard Category the family ID will probably need to be reworked in a future sprint to allow for more complex ID information if needed (probably using a UUID)